 County Planning facilitated a process that gathered input and direction from residents, business owners, and other stakeholders to develop a guide for the future of Olmsted Falls.
+The Master Plan was adopted by Olmsted Falls City Council on June 14, 2016.

 Olmsted Falls was awarded the professional services of the Cuyahoga County Planning Commission through a competitive application process conducted by the Cuyahoga County Department of Development.
 Through the work of our administration, the facilitation of County Planning, and the input and direction of residents, business owners, and stakeholders, we have developed a guide for the future of Olmsted Falls.
 The Plan is long-range and is meant to direct the City for the next five to ten years.